 - three to four years of laboratory science

 - academic achievement (grade point average, class rank, coursework)

 - extra-curricular involvement

 USI prefers that students graduating from an Indiana accreditated high school complete Core 40 requirements.
 The university prefers students have a 2.5 cumulative grade point average (on a 4.0 scale) and a minimum composite SAT score of 820 (Critical Reading/Math combined) or a minimum composite ACT score of a 17 for admission.

 Students age 21-23, who have never attended college, must have had a cumulative high school grade point average of 2.5 or higher, but are not required to submit an SAT or ACT score.

-Students age 24 or older, who have never attended college, must have had a cumulative high school grade point average of a 2.0 or higher, but are not required to an submit SAT or ACT score.
+Students age 24 or older, who have never attended college, must have had a cumulative high school grade point average of a 2.0 or higher, but are not required to submit an SAT or ACT score.

-Transcripts recording any course work completed while in high school that could be consider for college credit including university level/dual credit courses, Advanced Placement (AP), College Level Examination Program (CLEP), or International Baccalaureate (IB), should be submitted with the Application for Undergraduate Admission.
+Transcripts recording any course work completed while in high school that could be considered for college credit including university level/dual credit courses, Advanced Placement (AP), College Level Examination Program (CLEP), or International Baccalaureate (IB), should be submitted with the Application for Undergraduate Admission.

 Obtaining Credit for Prior Educational Experience